 However, the end-client is billed $60 an hour.
-So the remaining markup of $25 per hour is the fees that goes to the agency.
+So the remaining markup of $25 per hour is the fees that go to the agency.
 I have always found that distasteful.

 The candidate does all the work, the client provides the candidate the job; the client pays the candidate from their pocket.
 So why should the Recruitment Agency make a huge chuck (per hour)?

-Do me a favour – go to LinkedIn or Google, and search for Recruitment Agencies in your city.
+Do me a favor – go to LinkedIn or Google, and search for Recruitment Agencies in your city.
 I can bet you can find tons.

 The seasoned Headhunters have been in the busy for many years.
 However, most of the agency recruiters are young and inexperienced.
 It is the fact, most of the recruiters are out of college.

-However, in some cases their expertise and experience is valuable – I have cited the example of how Marissa Mayer was able to find the CEO opportunity at Yahoo.
+However, in some cases their expertise and experience are valuable – I have cited the example of how Marissa Mayer was able to find the CEO opportunity at Yahoo.